Moffitt Cancer Center Executive Leadership

-Louis B. Harrison, M.D., is the Vice President, Chief Partnership Officer at Moffitt Cancer Center.
+Louis B. Harrison, M.D., is the Vice President, Chief Partnership Officer; Chair and Senior Member of the Department of Radiation Oncology and Deputy Physician-in-Chief at Moffitt Cancer Center.

 Harrison has served as president and board chairman of the American Society for Radiation Oncology (ASTRO), which is the largest radiation oncology society in the country.
 Harrison has been a former president and board member of both the American Brachytherapy Society and the International Society of Intraoperative Radiation Therapy.
 He also has served on the boards of the Radiation Oncology Institute, as well as the Eastern Division of the American Cancer Society, where he was previously named physician of the year.